UMAprotocol/docs/docs/build-walkthrough/emp-interface.md

 sidebar_label: Interacting with the EMP
 ---

 Once you have deployed your EMP contract, you will be able to interact with it in various ways to mint/burn synths, create liquidations and disputes and manage sponsors' positions.
-Some of the more important EMP functions are described below.
+Some of the more important EMP methods are described below.

-## The EMP Interface

-The EMP Interface is used by financial contract users and d This interface can only be used by financial contracts that request prices _sparingly_.
-This is dependent on the specifics of the financial contract, but, in general, prices should only be requested for dispute resolution and contract settlement.

-There are four methods that make up the EMP Interface: `create`, `hasPrice`, and `getPrice`.

 ### `create`

-A financial contract should use `requestPrice` whenever it needs a price from the DVM.
-Generally, it should only be used as an arbitration mechanism to resolve disputes and to settle risk.
-If a financial contract template overuses this function, it's unlikely to be approved for use with the DVM.

-This method takes the asset (identifier) and the timestamp that uniquely specify the price that the contract wants.
-This method only enqueues a request, it does not resolve it.
-This means it does not return a price.
-To check if a price is already available for this request, use `hasPrice`.
+A contract user will use `create` to mint tokens.
+This method takes the collateral amount to mint with and the number of tokens to mint as parameters.
+It will revert if the token to collateral ratio is below the GCR.

 ### `deposit`

-### `redeem`
+A position sponsor will use `deposit` to add additional collateral to their own position.
+This method takes the desired collateral amount to add as a parameter, and moves that amount of collateral from the method caller's address to their contract position.
+This method is different from `depositTo` in that `depositTo` allows the method caller to specify the address that they wish to deposit to.
+This would allow for people to deposit collateral to other sponsors' positions.

 ### `requestWithdrawal`

+A position sponsor will use `requestWithdrawal` to attempt a slow withdrawal of collateral from their position.
+A slow withdrawal is when a position sponsor is trying to withdraw an amount of collateral that would bring them below the contract's GCR.
+This method takes the desired collateral amount to withdraw as a parameter.
+Successful execution of this transaction will initiate the withdrawal liveness period.

 ### `createLiquidation`

+Anyone can call `createLiquidation` to attempt a liquidation against a sponsor's position.
+This method takes the following parameters:
+- `sponsor (address)`:
+- `minCollateralPerToken`:
+- `maxCollateralPerToken`:
+- `maxTokensToLiquidate`:
+- `deadline`:

+When calling this method, the caller must pay the final fee and the amount of tokens specified in `maxTokensToLiquidate`.
+The final fee is fixed  by the DVM for each type of supported collateral,

 ### `dispute`

+During a liquidation liveness period, anyone can call `dispute` to dispute a liquidation and request a price from the DVM.
+This method takes the ID of the liquidation and the liquidated sponsor's address as parameters.

+When calling this method, the caller must pay the final fee and the dispute bond.
+The final fee is fixed by the DVM for each type of supported collateral, while the dispute bond is set during EMP creation.